Error Handling

 and manually allocated memory is freed.

-statement defers execution until the current scope is exited.
+A defer statement defers execution until the current scope is exited.

-keyword and the statements to be executed later.
+This statement consists of the defer keyword and the statements to be executed later.

 The deferred statements may not contain any code